ACLSRW2024anonymous/Text-Generation-Techniques-for-Wikipedia-of-low-resource-languages/IndicWiki_Movies-Report.md

 ### Translation
 Bing Translate(Azure service): - Used
 - We have used this library to translate all our required attributes as we found out that it is keeping a better idea of context while translating , but we have found some issues with this as mentioned below.
-  - Issues:
-    - Has translation character limit upto 2M characters → We borrowed some of our friends’ IIIT accounts.
-    - It is not a free resource for non-student-partner Microsoft accounts, so others need to mention their credit card details to login  → We borrowed some of our friends’ IIIT accounts.
 ## XML Generation
 - Render.py generates the wikitext for every movie.
 This wikitext is dumped into a single xml file with the help of genxml.py.
 - This single xml file contains wikitext of each movie with distinct pageids.